sandivd/mindReader/README.md

 ## ✨ Features

+-   **Neo-Brutalist Design:** A bold, high-contrast aesthetic with hard shadows and vibrant colors.
 -   **Interactive "Mind Reading":** Enter any number and watch the app "work its magic."
 -   **Dynamic Loading Sequence:** A progress bar that fills up over time to build anticipation.
 -   **Humorous Status Messages:** A series of funny, fake steps the app is "taking" to read your mind.
 -   **Animated Reveal:** A fun explosion GIF reveals the "correct" number at the end.
+-   **About Page:** A dedicated page explaining the "tech" behind the magic (it's just algorithms).
--   **Sleek Dark Mode:** A non-toggleable dark theme for a modern and focused look.
+-   **Dark Mode:** A toggleable dark theme for a modern and focused look.

 ## 🤖 Development Approach: Vibe Coding